gayverjr/opencap/README.md

 most MacOS systems, for Python versions 3.4 and later.
 This will be the recommended way of installing PyOpenCAP.

-### Compiling from source
+### Build from source

-Compiling PyOpenCAP from source requires the [dependencies](#Dependencies) listed below.
+Compiling PyOpenCAP from source requires first installing all of our [dependencies](#Dependencies).
 See our [documentation](https://gayverjropencap.readthedocs.io/en/latest/) for more details.

-If your operating system/Python environment is not covered by any of our pre-built wheels, pip will then try to compile from source.
-You can also clone the repository and install yourself with pip:
+If your operating system/Python environment is not covered by any of our pre-built wheels, the command `<pip install pyopencap>` will download the tarball and try to compile from source.
+You can also clone the repository and do the same thing yourself with pip:

 ```
 git clone https://github.com/gayverjr/opencap.git